 Whether you are looking for a good brick-and-mortar casino or want to keep up with the major gambling developments, we have it covered.
 We will continue to bring you all the news regarding online casino gaming within the Bayou State.

 We will also tell you which operators are looking to get their own gaming licenses in Louisiana and what it means for your taxes.
 There has never been a better time to gamble down by the bayou!

-No. Online sports betting has been legalized in Louisiana, but online casinos remain illegal.
+No. Online sports betting has been legalized in Louisiana and officially went live in January 2022, but online casinos remain illegal for the time being.
 Campaigners and gambling operators are hoping that the law changes further in Louisiana.

 In Louisiana, you can now legally play games of chance for money at land-based casinos, riverboat casinos and racinos.
 You can also bet on pari-mutuel racing, play the lottery, or play poker for real money.